Fair use policy

 - The nature of the copied work.

 - What is the copied work itself?
 Is it factual (example: a record of a historical event) or fictional (example: a novel or Hollywood blockbuster)?
-Uses of factual works are more likely to be protected.
+Use of factual works weighs in favor of fair use.

 - The amount and substantiality of the copied work.

 - How much of the work was copied?
-Short excerpts are more likely to be protected than copies of entire copyrighted works, if the use meets other factors as well.
+Copying short excerpts is more likely to be found fair use than copying an entire copyrighted work.

 - The effect on the copied work’s value.